 Income from your business will be distributed to you as the sole proprietor, and you will pay tax to the state on that income.

 Example: For the latest tax year, your sole proprietorship had net income of $200,000.
 The $200,000 in net income is distributed to you personally, and you'll pay 5% tax on that income on your individual state tax return.

-For further guidance on Utah's corporate income tax and franchise tax, check the State Tax Commission website.
+For further guidance on Utah's corporate income tax and franchise tax, visit the Utah State Tax Commission.
 For information on business-related taxes in other states, check Nolo's 50-State Guide to Business Income Tax.
 And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).